andreea-alina/TriangleExercise/README.md

 1. the sides must have pozitive values and different from 0 - in Main class I added an if-statement block in which I checked the inserted values:

  if (side1<=0 || side2<=0 || side3 <=0) {
-    System.out.println("Negative values and less than 0 are not allowed.
+    System.out.println("Negative values or 0 are not allowed.
 Please try again!");
     return;
 }